It consists of structures on either side of the third ventricle and includes the thalamus, hypothalamus, epithalamus, and subthalamus.

 Melatonin has several functions in the central nervous system, the most important of which is to help modulate sleep patterns.

-Nerve fibers then transmit daylight information from the suprachiasmatic nucleus to the paraventricular nuclei (PVN), then to the spinal cord and through the sympathetic system to the upper cervical ganglia, and from there to the pineal gland.
+Nerve fibers then transmit daylight information from the suprachiasmatic nucleus to the paraventricular hearts (PVN), then to the spinal cord and through the sympathetic system to the upper cervical ganglia, and from there to the pineal gland.

 Rodent studies suggest that the pineal gland influences the secretion of the pituitary gland’s sex hormones, follicle-stimulating hormone, and luteinizing hormone.

-Pinealectomy performed in rodents did not produce changes in pituitary weight, but did cause an increase in the concentration of follicle-stimulating hormone and luteinizing hormone within the gland.
+Pinealectomy performed in rodents did not produce changes in pituitary weight but did cause an increase in the concentration of follicle-stimulating hormone and luteinizing hormone within the gland.

-Melatonin administration did not return follicle-stimulating hormone concentrations to normal levels, suggesting that the pineal gland influences the pituitary gland’s secretion of follicle-stimulating hormone and luteinizing hormone through a non-transmission molecule. described.
+Melatonin administration did not return follicle-stimulating hormone concentrations to normal levels, suggesting that the pineal gland influences the pituitary gland’s secretion of follicle-stimulating hormone and luteinizing hormone through a non-transmission molecule.
+Described.

 The pineal gland contains receptors for the regulatory neuropeptide, endothelin-1, which, when injected in picomolar amounts into the lateral cerebral ventricle, causes a calcium-mediated increase in pineal glucose metabolism.

-Studies in rodents suggest that the pineal gland may influence the actions of recreational drugs, such as cocaine, and antidepressants, such as fluoxetine (Prozac), and that its hormone melatonin may protect against neurodegeneration.
+Studies in rodents suggest that the pineal gland may influence the actions of recreational drugs, such as cocaine, and antidepressants, such as fluoxetine (Prozac), and that it’s hormone melatonin may protect against neurodegeneration.